SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 In the examples above we've not changed the Delivery Mode.
 Two delivery modes are possible in AEM, Direct and Persistent.
 By default, the delivery mode will be `Direct` which can have some limitations in terms of message delivery.
 For example, the message doesn't require acknowledgment of receipt by subscribing clients and messages aren't retained for a client when it's not connected to an event broker.
 This means that we can end up losing messages and in some scenarios, this is perfectly fine and acceptable but that might not be the case always.
 Fortunately, we are also able to change the delivery mode to `Persistent` which ensures that messages are retained in the event broker until they are acknowledged by the consumer.
 It keeps a copy of the message until successful delivery to all clients and downstream event brokers has been verified.
 This will be a more reliable way to ensure that messages are not lost.

+> [!TIP]
-🧭 Take some time to explore further what we've learned in this exercise.
+> 🧭 Take some time to explore further what we've learned in this exercise.
 Some ideas:

-- Publishing:
+> - Publishing:
-  - Try publishing some additional messages on the topic and see how they are received in the subscriber section.
+>   - Try publishing some additional messages on the topic and see how they are received in the subscriber section.
-  - Change the delivery mode before publishing a message and see how it affects the message delivery.
+>   - Change the delivery mode before publishing a message and see how it affects the message delivery.
-  - Changing the topic where it is published.
+>   - Changing the topic where it is published.
-- Manage your queue:
+> - Manage your queue:
-  - Add new topic subscriptions to your queue.
+>   - Add new topic subscriptions to your queue.
-  - Look at the stats of your queue.
+>   - Look at the stats of your queue.
-  - When consuming messages from the Advanced Try Me! page, check the Consumers listed in the Queue.
+>   - When consuming messages from the Advanced Try Me! page, check the Consumers listed in the Queue.
-- Stop consuming messages from the queue and see how the messages are accumulated in the queue.
+> - Stop consuming messages from the queue and see how the messages are accumulated in the queue.
 Check the queue stats in `Queues`.

 ## Clean-up